CSCfi/csc-user-guide/docs/support/faq/pouta-openstack-rescue-mode.md

 # Server can't boot.
 How to rescue instances?

-In case you run out into situation that your kernel upgrade fails for some reason, and your CentOS 7 instance won't come up, you might find these instructions useful.
-Sometime this might seem like a failed resize but the real reason is the restart that a resize requires.
+In case you run into a situation where your kernel upgrade fails for some reason, and your CentOS 7 instance won't come up, you might find these instructions useful.
+Sometimes this might seem like a failed resize but the real reason is the restart that a resize requires.

 ## Symptoms

-Check you instance Console Log (web UI: Instances -> <your instance> -> Log)
+Check your instance Console Log (web UI: Instances -> <your instance> -> Log)

 	[    1.041853] Loading compiled-in X.509 certificates
 	[    1.043433] Loaded X.509 cert 'CentOS Linux kpatch signing key:ea0413152cde1d98ebdca3fe6f0230904c9ef717'